Activities Aboard Cutty Sark

 Cutty Sark

-In addition to the on-site Evan Keel Café, there are plenty of restaurants nearby, including a riverside Nando’s at the front of the ship.
-There is a restroom with a baby changing table just off the Main Deck in front of the elevator and more restrooms and baby changing facilities in the Lower Ground level.
+In addition to the on-site Evan Keel Café at Cutty Sark, there are plenty of restaurants nearby, including a riverside Nando’s in the front of the ship.

 Cutty Sark Clipper Ship, King William Walk, Greenwich, London SE10 9HT